These questions and answers were developed by current members of

-While experience is a big plus, no prior color guard experience
+While experience is a big plus, no prior color guard involvement

 is necessary.
 Hand-eye coordination is the only requirement.
 The

-Butler University Marching Band has staff and many members who are
+Butler University Marching Band has staff and upperclass members

-more than willing to help out and teach you what you need to know.
+who are more than willing to help you out and teach you what you

-We have a very large range of experience in our line, from those
+need to know.
+We have a large range of experience in our line, from

-who have marched with drum corps and high-end competition HS bands
+those who have marched with drum corps and high-end competition HS

-to new members interested in learning for the very first time at
+bands to new members interested in learning for the very first time

 friends!
 To help you, instructional videos on flag